learn-co-curriculum/dsc-prework-intro/README.md

 ### Delivery Format

-In addition to covering technical topics, the prework is also intended to help you orient yourself to our curriculum delivery format.
+In addition to covering technical topics, the prep is also intended to help you orient yourself to our curriculum delivery format.

 In general, think of the online material as the "textbook" that you'll read before lectures and use to practice your Data Science skills.